Kereta Api Indonesia: History

 The network was finally corporatised with the foundation of its successor Perusahaan Negara Kereta Api (PNKA, National Railway Corporation of Indonesia) on 28 September 1963, its 18th anniversary, as part of the official celebrations held for the 1963-67 Railways Centennial.
-These celebrations also saw a renewed investment in the railway network's fleet.
-On 28 September 1970, PNKA was rebranded as Perusahaan Jawatan Kereta Api (PJKA, Indonesian Railway Service Corporation LLC), which saw widespread dieselisation of the network and the retirement of its remaining steam powered assets.
+These celebrations also saw a renewed investment in the railway network's fleet and the arrival of new locomotives.
+On 28 September 1970, PNKA was rebranded as Perusahaan Jawatan Kereta Api (PJKA, Indonesian Railway Service Corporation LLC), which saw widespread dieselisation of the network and the slow retirement of its remaining steam powered assets, a process which lasted until the mid-1980s, ending a long era of steam service in the nation.

 Much of the branch lines constructed in the colonial era were dismantled or abandoned in the 1980s.

-On 1 August 1990, PJKA was renamed once more to Perusahaan Umum Kereta Api (Perumka, Indonesian Railways Public Corporation LLC).
+On 1 August 1990, PJKA was renamed once more to Perusahaan Umum Kereta Api (Perumka, Indonesian Railways Public Corporation LLC), with an updated logo.
 Law No. 13 of 1992 stated that the government operates railways, delegates operations to an operating body (then the Perumka, now PT KAI) and provides and maintains railway infrastructure.
 Private companies were allowed to co-operate in railway operation work.

 On 1 June 1999, Perumka was converted into a joint-stock company, PT Kereta Api (Persero) (PT KA, Indonesian Railways Company Ltd JSC).
 In May 2010, the branding was amended to become PT Kereta Api Indonesia (Persero) (PT KAI).

 Electric locomotives were always a minority, and no new electric locomotives were acquired until the 1970s.
-However, electric multiple units have been imported since 1976 for the Jabotabek commuter urban transport, which was spun off from KAI in August 2008.
+However, electric multiple units have been imported since 1976 for the Jabotabek commuter urban transport service, which was spun off from KAI in August 2008.

 After upgrading the rail between Purwosari station and Wonogiri station and the bridges to R42 rail, the line between Sangkrah station, Solo and Wonogiri switched to being served by heavy electric diesel locomotives.